-Indeed, it has been reported that for system y^+ , CAT proteins have an higher affinity for cationic amino acids with a longer carbon backbone: homoarginine > arginine > lysine > ornithine > 2,4-diamino-n-butyric acid.8 Other clue suggesting the involvement of the system y+ in the cellular uptake of Tc1 and Tc2 is the fact that analogue radioconjugates with pendant N^{ω} -NO2-L-arginine moieties (Tc3 - Tc5, Scheme 2), previously prepared for targeting NOS,^{22, 28} are not taken up by the cell lines tested (Figure 2).
+Indeed, it has been reported that for system y^+ , CAT proteins have a higher affinity towards cationic amino acids with a longer carbon backbone: homoarginine > arginine > lysine > ornithine > 2,4-diamino-n-butyric acid.8 Another clue suggesting the involvement of the system y^+ in the cellular uptake of Tc1 and Tc2 is the fact that analogue radioconjugates with pendant N^{ω} -NO2-L-arginine moieties (Tc3-Tc5, Scheme 2), previously prepared for targeting NOS,^{22,28} are not taken up by the cell lines tested (Fig. 2).